susam/timebox/README.md

 box.
 A dialog box with smileys is displayed for ten seconds at the end of a time box.
-The time at which a time box ends and its duration is written to %userprofile%\timebox.log on Windows and ~/timebox.log on Linux/OS X at the end of a time box.
+The time at which a time box ends and its duration is written to %userprofile%\timebox.log on Windows and ~/timebox.log on Linux/macOS at the end of a time box.

 Configuration
 -------------
-The behaviour of the script can be tweaked a little bit with a configuration file at `~/.timeboxrc`, i.e. `%userprofile%\.timeboxrc` on Windows and `$HOME/.timeboxrc` on Linux or OS X.
+The behaviour of the script can be tweaked a little bit with a configuration file at `~/.timeboxrc`, i.e. `%userprofile%\.timeboxrc` on Windows and `$HOME/.timeboxrc` on Linux or macOS.

 The script recognizes the following keywords (configuration options) in the configuration file.